COVID-19 Notice: WE ARE OPEN AND OPERATING NORMALLY

 European Standard EN 16785-1:2015 details the requirements for determining bio-based content of a given product using radiocarbon (Carbon-14) analysis and elemental analysis.
-The standard references CEN/TS 16440 for the Carbon-14 component.
+The standard references EN 16640 for the Carbon-14 analysis.

 For the purposes of EN 16785, the term “bio-based” means “derived from biomass”.
 A bio-based product is one that is partially or wholly comprised of materials derived from biomass.
 The standard is applicable to any solid, liquid and gaseous product containing carbon, thus encompassing a broad range of products.

-Under this standard, the bio-based content of a product is determined according to CEN/TS 16640:2014: Bio-based Products – Determination of the bio-based carbon content of products using the radiocarbon method.
-This technical specification was published by the European Committee for Standardization (CEN) in 2014.
+Under this standard, the bio-based carbon content of a product is determined according to EN 16640: Bio-based products – Bio-based carbon content – Determination of the bio-based carbon content using the radiocarbon method.

 EN 16785-1 also specifies the standardized sampling methods to be used for various products.